 The Discovery Process

-This strategic process will identify what makes your company unique, what your competitive advantage is and how can you deliver on that Unique Selling Proposition (USP) effectively.
-The brand strategist should identify your brand tone and personality, which includes how you want to make your customers feel and respond when they see what your materials, view your logo, website or hear your story.
-They should also inquire about your key selling features, define your competitive advantage and clearly understand your target audience.
+This strategic process will identify what makes your company unique, your competitive advantage, and how you can deliver on that Unique Selling Proposition (USP) effectively.
+The brand strategist should identify your brand tone and personality, including how you want to make your customers feel and respond when they see your materials, view your logo, website, or hear your story.
+They should also inquire about your key selling features, define your competitive advantage, and clearly understand your target audience.

 Brand Language & Strategy

 Once you’ve gone through a brand discovery process, you are ready to start shaping your marketing message.
-Your brand agency should work in partnership with you to craft appropriate language that will be used to effectively tell your story and to improve the impact of your sales materials.
+Your brand agency should partner with you to craft appropriate language that will be used to tell your story effectively and improve the impact of your sales materials.
 By having a firm and clear brand, your advertising will demonstrate consistency in the market and grow customer awareness of your business.
 A strategic marketing plan should also be created to identify where your language will best reach your targeted markets.